-The Oklahoma City University Film Institute offers the university and the greater Oklahoma City community the opportunity to view classic and contemporary international films.
-Since 1982, the institute has been screening eight to 12 films per year on designated days to an audience of 100 to 400 people.
-Each year the series focuses on a theme, and reading material on the theme and series films is available at the showings.
+The Oklahoma City University Film Institute offers the university and the greater Oklahoma City community the opportunity to view classic and contemporary international and art house films.
+Since 1982, the institute has been screening films through the academic year to an audience of university and community viewers.
+Each year the series focuses on a theme, and information on the theme and series films is available at the screenings.
 A discussion session follows each screening.
 The films are also available for university courses.
-The film series is supported by Oklahoma City University, the Oklahoma City University Film Institute Endowment, the designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.
-The 2018-2019 academic year will be the Film Institute's 37th year.
+The film series is supported by Oklahoma City University, the Oklahoma City University Film Institute Endowment, the

+Student Services 2019-2020 27 designated endowment in the Community Foundation of the Kirkpatrick Family Fund, and the Thatcher Hoffman Smith Endowment for the Center for Interpersonal Studies through Film and Literature.

+The 2019-2020 academic year will be the Film Institute's 38th year.